SeyoungKimLab/Ornaments/README.md

 ```

-[Comment]: In the example above, if the VCF file has to be gzipped, then say that in the Usage.

 A compatible reference transcriptome and transcript annotation file should be used.
 If you are getting both files from the same source, make sure that the version is the same.
-If there
+If the
-are inconsistencies, this will be reflected in the output of the script.
-If there are no inconsistencies,
-you should see the following output from the script:
+versions are the same, then you should see the following output from the script:

-[Comment]: the sentence above [If there are inconsistencies, this will be reflected ....]
-Could you revise this tfor clarity? i.e., what is the output of the script here, remapped or coord file above? what do you mean by [reflected]?

 ```
 Number of SNPs inconsistent with conversion:  0